eBay/TrustFabric/identity/LdapSchema.md

 ## Reference Schema Model

+Application identities can be modelled and stored in LDAP servers.
+The reference schema provided here consists of three object classes:

+1. `tf-workspace` represents the workspace object class.
+This `objectclass` has `o` (organization) attribute which can be used to represent human readable (unique) value of the workspace.
+In addition, `tf-workspace-id` is UUID representing the workspace-id.
+In addition, multiple optional attributes e.g. source repository, description etc can be defined.
+1. `tf-application` represents the application (or component) object class.
+This `objectclass` has `ou` (Org unit) attribute, which can be used to represent human readable value of the application.
+This value must be unique at the workspace level.
+If your model does not use workspace object, both `ou` must be unique value.
+In addition `tf-application-id` is an UUID that must be defined.
+Other optional attributes can be defined as well.
+1. `tf-app-instance` represents the AppInstance object class.
+This `objectclass` has `cn` (common name) and `l` (location) attributes which map to apo-instance human readable name and environment respectively.
+In addition UUID value for the AppInstance `tf-app-instance-id` must be defined.
+The `cn` attribute must be unique under the application object and need not be globally unique value.

 Schema provided here is for reference.
 You can use any representation that matches the DN naming requirement and works for your requirements.

 ### Attributes

 #### Workspace ID

 It is the identifier for the Business Function/workspace.
 Typically a UUID value and may be different from human readable value which can be represented using `o` attribute.

 ```ldif
 ( 1.3.6.1.4.1.55988.1.2.3.601 NAME 'tf-workspace-id'
 	EQUALITY caseIgnoreMatch